 Xenia crashes when I run it!

+Make sure your PC meets the system requirements of Xenia.
 This project is in early development phases and is not meant to be used by those who aren’t comfortable debugging the code.
 Issues filed with ‘it’s broken’ are generally unhelpful, and in most cases the team knows what’s broken (the assumption is everything).
-If it doesn’t work for you and you cannot figure out why, come back in a few months/years when the project is more complete.
+If it doesn’t work for you and you cannot figure out why, come to the Discord for community-provided support.

 I have a copy of the XDK.
 Do you want it?